 Does that look familiar:

-The rest is, as they say, history, as Nintendo has become one of the most famous and influential video game software developers in the world with a number of originally produced and developed consoles.
+The rest is, as they say, history, as Nintendo has become one of the most famous and influential video game software and web developers in the world with a number of originally produced and developed consoles.

 1977 – Color TV-Game